IPU Logo INTER-PARLIAMENTARY UNION

 · Body competent to judge such cases/to impose penalties (Art.
 141 (c) of the Federal Constitutional Law): the Constitutional Court

-Discipline · The rules governing discipline within Parliament are contained in S. 7 (2), and 68 to 71 of the Federal Law on the Rules of Procedure of the Federal Council.
+Discipline · The rules governing discipline within Parliament are contained in S. 7 (2), and 68 to 71 of the Federal Law on the Rules of Procedure of the Federal Council, and in S. 17 and 18 of the Information Rules Act.

 · Disciplinary measures foreseen: